uclaacm/learning-lab-crash-course-su20/03-intro-js/README.md

 ## Manipulating the DOM

 Okay, but how does this help us make websites?
 Well, the original focus was to change the "Document Object Model", which as you may recall, is a fancy word for our webpage.
-Let's run through a barebones example:
+Let's run through a bare-bones example:

 ```html
 <button id="button">